 1. Students match a plank to a base based on the length of the plank and the perimeter of the base.
+Use Student Evaluation sheet.

-Lesson 6 Model Bentwood Box
+Lesson 4 - Model Bentwood Box

-• Use dimensions of a real box to build a model paper box.
+• use dimensions of a real box to build a model paper box.